 Indiana Code, IC 23-18-2-10 (LLC) and IC 23-1-24-1 (Business Corporations) states that each Business or Professional Corporation and Limited Liability Company is required to maintain a registered agent in the state of Indiana.
-We are one of the respected registered agents in Indiana and will be responsible towards initiating company incorporation in Indiana through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Foreign Registration Statement” for foreign corporations.
+We are one of the respected registered agents in Indiana and will be responsible for initiating company incorporation in Indiana through processing of all your documents including “Articles of Incorporation” for domestic corporations and “Foreign Registration Statement” for foreign corporations.

 Articles of Incorporation and Foreign Registration Statement

 If you are planning to form a domestic corporation (For profit), then you will have to file “Articles of incorporation” pursuant to Section 23-1-21-3, 2015 Indiana Code.
 If you are planning foreign business incorporation in Indiana then you will be required to file a “Foreign Registration Statement” pursuant to Indiana Code 23-1-49-1.
-In order to streamline the process we can file documents on your behalf through the online process or through expedited process.
+In order to streamline the process we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies

-As a part of the process of company incorporation in Indiana, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.
+As a part of the process of company incorporation in Indiana, we will ensure, you receive date-stamped and filed copies that verifies that the state has filed as well as formed your corporation.

 Costs and Fees associated with Indiana Incorporation